itsoctotv/6502-computer/README.md

 For monitoring the I/O lines etc. of the 6502 I use a Arduino Mega programmed as a monitor device [here](6502-monitor/).

+For the clock I currently use the [555 style clock](https://eater.net/schematics/clock.png) but later I will be using a 1MHz oscillator clock

+_some pics/references can be found [here](docs/misc/)_